 Dylan Paul established the Traditional Mas Archive in 2012 while conducting postgraduate research regarding voice and text use in Carnival, supported by a Fulbright Scholarship Research Grant.
-Responding to an unanticipated, clear, and continuing need to preserve marginalized performance practices, he continues to conduct and support field research in Trinidad & Tobago, as well as the broader Caribbean region.
+Responding to an unanticipated, clear, and continuing need to document traditional mas, he continues to conduct and support field research in Trinidad & Tobago, as well as the broader Caribbean region.
 He is deeply honored by the many people that have entrusted this archive with their personal histories and knowledge of mas.
 He is also honored by the archive’s repeated exhibition, including at the National Museum and Art Gallery of Trinidad & Tobago.
 As a performer, he has appeared on Broadway in Moulin Rouge the Musical and Cabaret as well as being a resident company member of Oregon Shakespeare Festival and American Shakespeare Center.
-He has served on faculty at University of Idaho.
-Other efforts to support direct access to diverse voices include rebuilding the International Dialects of English Archive.
 Additional information at dylanpaul.net.

 Senior Field Researcher, Marcus Waldron

 A graduate of the University of the West Indies and a recipient of Yale special directing fellowship.
 Cory Marcus Waldron is a Artist and entrepreneur interested in connecting emerging technology and Caribbean culture.
 His theatre work clashes Caribbean carnival form and traditions with more formal western theatre practices.
 His entrepreneurial pursuits focuses on building hardware and software solution for local festivals.
 He dreams of creating more equitable spaces in performance and business for disadvantaged people to actualize their own freedom.